 1. Cheese and corn balls: A firm favourite across age groups, these are addictive and easy to pop into the mouth.
 Besides, most children love cheese-based foods.
 Sweet corn kernels are also a healthy option when it comes to starters.

 2. Chicken nuggets: Another easy peasy finger food.
-Kids especially love the dry crispy coating.
-Even picky eaters are quick to devour these!
+Children especially love the dry crispy coating.
+Even picky eaters are eager to devour these!

 3. Potato fries or wedges: Guaranteed to please everyone’s taste buds, children enjoy eating this long-standing favourite.
 If you prefer a healthier option, go for oven-baked sweet potato fries or thinly-cut wedges.

 It’s always good to have a nice wholesome main dish that your guests will love to dig into.
-Avoid serving something that’s too heavy though, as you will also have other food items on the menu.
+Avoid serving anything that’s too heavy on the stomach, as you also have other items on the menu.
 If the party has younger children as guests, remember to choose something that they can eat on their own.

 3. Chaats: For older children, chaat items like pani puri, bhel puri, dahi puri or pav bhaji are great options.
 The wonderful thing is these are healthy and can be easily prepared at home.

-Although fruit might not be an obvious choice for party food, it most certainly is a nutritious and tasty one!
+Although fruits might not be an obvious choice for party food, they most certainly are nutritious and tasty!
 Younger children will definitely be attracted by bright colours and innovative serving ideas.
 Choose from popular fruits such as watermelon, grapes, pineapple, apple, orange and strawberries.
-Make sure that the fruits you serve are local and in season.
+Make sure that the fruits you serve are local and available during the season.

 Another party must-have.
-Children love guzzling drinks and since they are going to be running around excitedly, they are sure to become thirsty too.
-Try and avoid aerated or ready-made juices as these contain unhealthy amounts of sugar.
-Make the effort to come up with healthier alternatives instead.
+Children love guzzling sweet drinks and since they are going to be running around excitedly, they are sure to feel thirsty too.
+Try to avoid serving aerated or ready-made juices as these contain unhealthy amounts of sugar.
+Instead, come up with healthier alternatives.